 For research material not owned by the Duke Libraries, or that is currently checked out, submit an interlibrary loan request.
 Individual articles and book chapters requested through interlibrary loan will be scanned and uploaded to your ILLiad account.
 If you need a scan but are not sure of the page numbers, please search for the table of contents online and if not found, request a scan of the table of contents.

-One KIC BookEye scanner is available for student use on the third floor of the Library and one is available on the first floor of the library.
+Two KIC BookEye scanner are available for student use, one on the third floor and one on the first floor of the library.
 These scanners send files via email and allow for saving to your USB drive.

 You may also request a scan of certain Law Library materials through the Library's GoodScan service.

 Some study spaces on the 4th floor of the Library can be reserved online by current Duke Law students.
 Reservations can be made in up to four hour increments up to a week in advance.
 You must leave the study space at the end of your reservation.